jimmyhmiller/PlayGround/writings/programming/Introduction to Programming A Polyglot Approach.md

 We begin and end with LISP.
 LISP is the perfect language to begin our journey in programming because of its inherent simplicity.
 Throughout the book we shift to different languages, each language offering its own unique perspective on the task of programming and yet, we will often return to LISP.
 LISP gives us to flexibility to reimplement these features, allow us a way to quickly see through what appear to be magical features in a language.

 Along the way we will encounter various paradigms of programming as well as many different languages.
 There will be some obvious omissions in this book that people may find strange.
 Many languages that are popular or influential will be left out.
 These omissions stem from two different forces that must be balanced in this book.
-FIrst, this book is limited in scope, we simply cannot cover all that the programming world offers.
+First, this book is limited in scope, we simply cannot cover all that the programming world offers.
 More importantly, not all languages are interesting, even good ones.
 There are plenty of fantastic languages that offer very little by way of interesting content for new developers.

 ## Short Comings

 Finally one strange feature this book posesses is a complete lack of low level languages (C, assymbly, etc).
 This may seem to be a fatal flaw of the book.
 There is much to be said for understanding how computers work in their lowest levels.
 There are large groups that lament the lack of understand that new developers have of the internal workings of computers and this book is just contributing to that problem.

 If anyone levys these criticisms against this book, we accept them.
 We see nothing wrong with learning C, but it doesn't quite fit with our goal.
 Programming is theory building; theories are defined not by the mechanical movements of their parts, but by abstractions which unify various ideas.
-Take Darwin's *Theory of Natural Selection*, stated in terms of purely mechanical parts, the theory is just physicals.
+Take Darwin's *Theory of Natural Selection*, stated in terms of purely mechanical parts, the theory is just physics.
 Instead, Darwin operates at a higher level, talking about populations, adaptations, species (or lack thereof), and many other terms that operate above the level of mechanical functioning.

 While all programs are reducable to the functionings of our computers, thinking of them in these terms is limiting.
 We believe that the end of programming, the goal at which it aims, is to continue to operate at a higher and higher level.
 The languages we have chosen are those which allow us to build these levels.
 Languages that offer the programmer a way to abstract and express concepts succinctly.

 To the extent that we delve into "low level" details, they will be of a mathematical and relational nature rather than mechanical ones.
 Programming is no more about machines than astronomy is about telescopes.
-Comptuers are the tools on which our programs run.
-Our programs continue to live beyond the machine of any given machine and thus should be thought about separate from them.
+Computers are the tools on which our programs run.
+Our programs continue to live beyond the life of any given machine and thus should be thought about separate from them.

 # Chapter 1

 Despite the place that computers hold in society, programming is barely understood outside of those who practice it.
 Telling someone you program for a living will almost immediately cut off all possible conversation.
 The average person does not even know how to ask questions about what programmers do.
-(Sofware Devlopers is the more common term, but we will just continue to use programmers.)
+(Sofware Devloper/Engineer is the more common term, but we will just continue to use programmers.)
 As far as anyone from the outside is concerned, we are "computer people".
 We must know a lot about computers or something.

 What is known about programming as a profession is generally inaccurate.
 Often people believe that programming "languages" are just like natural languages.
-In fact, some schools have even considered allow programming as a subsitute for taking a foreign language.
-It is our view that this cannot be further from there truth.
+In fact, some schools have even considered allow programming as a substitute for taking a foreign language.
+It is our view that this cannot be further from the truth.

 It isn't uncommon to use terms borrowed from natural  language to talk about programming.
 In fact, in this book we will do that.
 For example, we will talk about verbs and nouns to refer to different aspects of programming languages.
 But despite this superficial level of similarity, deep differences exist.

 Natural languages have been grown organically, causing them to be riddled with ambiguity, inconsistency, and irregularity.
 Yet, it is these "ugly" elements of the language that allow for some of its most beautiful expressions.
 Works of literature play with this ambiguity, poetry pushes our language to its bounds inviting the reader to follow along, to read between the lines, to find the double meanings in the text.
 Stories are told, puns are made, symbolism abounds.

 This aesthetic taste of natural language does not hold for programming languages.
 Good and beautiful programming languages are not those riddled with ambiquity.
-They aren't those whose meaning is indeterminate, whose syntax allows multiple means.
+They aren't those whose meaning is indeterminate, whose syntax allows multiple interpretations.
 Instead the beautiful of a programming language comes from its simplicity and consistency.[^2]

 [^2]: These decidedly subjective aethestic judgement may seem out of place in a "science" and yet the sciences, broadly understood, are riddled with them.  [[Maybe more]]